 Since 2005, when he founded Govtech with his fellow directors, Nigel has served as Operations Director: his principal role being the research and development of new, innovative IT solutions, focussing on business process automation and system integration.
 Nigel leads the design of those solutions as software products and manages the ongoing operation of those products as software services to Govtech’s customers.

 Andrew is a Certified Director and member of the Institute of Directors.
-He began his career in IT on J.P Morgan’s Security Settlements floor, a stone’s throw from Upton Park.
-After completing his postgraduate studies at Keele University, he worked in finance IT for JP Morgan and Barclays Technology Services, first as an application developer in the Y2K programme and then as an Oracle DBA.
+After completing his postgraduate studies at Keele University, he worked in finance IT for JP Morgan and Barclays Technology Services as a software engineer.
+While at Barclays he trained to become an Oracle DBA.

 His consultancy roles saw him fulfil many roles for companies across Europe.
-These have included Project and Programme management, software development, business process workflow design, enterprise DMS integration and database administration for companies across Europe.
+These have included Project and Programme management, software development, business process design, DMS, CMS and workflow integration, DBA and Cloud migration and deployment.
 In 2002 Andrew worked in Dublin, as Implementation manager for the Irish Census, gaining industry leading expertise with ICR/OCR system development.

 Andrew has managed the development of every system that underpins Govtech’s hosted digital process automation systems.
 He now has his sites set firmly on the cloud.
-While his young family always comes first, he has a fondness for old french bicycles, good coffee and cake, West Ham and Welsh rugby.
+While his family always comes first, he has a fondness for old french bicycles, good coffee and cake, West Ham and Welsh rugby.

-Sally is Govtech’s Business Development Manager and has been working with Local Government for many years helping to improve outcomes, transform service delivery and maximise efficiency savings.
+Sally is a Business Development Manager and has been working with Local Government for many years helping to improve outcomes, transform service delivery and maximise efficiency savings.
 She loves visiting customers and prospects to demonstrate how the Govtech suite of integration services can optimise transformation and service excellence.

 In her spare time Sally loves “playing out” in the Yorkshire Dales, and relaxing by the log stove.